Many children experience nightmares and night terrors, but most grow out of them. They don't cause any long-term psychological harm to your child.

 Both night terrors and nightmares in children are described in more detail below, along with advice about what you should do.

 Night terrors are common in children aged between three and eight years.
-A child who experiences night terrors may scream, shout and thrash around in extreme panic, and they may even jump out of bed.
+A child who experiences night terrors may scream, shout and thrash around in extreme panic, and may even jump out of bed.
 Their eyes will be open but they're not fully awake.

 Why they happen